sleahy115/I-Villain/README.md

 ## Support and contact details

-_Please contact me at ccbpeden@warpmail.net if you have any questions or are interested in contributing._
+_Please contact sleahy115@gmail.com or ccbpeden@warpmail.net  if you have any questions or are interested in contributing._

 ## Technologies Used